Excluded Respondents

 Benchmarks Over Time

-The benchmark reports also include a graph that displays raw benchmark scores over the college's last four administrations, or up to the last four administrations.
+The benchmark reports also include a graph that displays raw benchmark scores over the college's last five administrations, or up to the last five administrations.
 The raw benchmarks over time graph can be found on the third tab (Raw Benchmarks & Graphs) of the Benchmark Excel files in Standard Reports.

 Means and Frequency Reports